-Figure 2.8.
-Summary distribution of northern anchovy within and seaward of the U.S. EEZ during the 1999-2012 period.
-Probability distribution was computed using generalized additive mixed models (GAMM) and provided by B. A. Muhling, using the same data sets and peer-reviewed Figure 2.9.
-Summary distribution of northern anchovy within and seaward of U.S. EEZ during the 2013-2020 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published Figure 2.10.
-Summary distribution of Pacific sardine within and seaward of the U.S. EEZ during the 1999-2012 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were Figure 2.11.
-Summary distribution of Pacific sardine within and seaward of the U.S. EEZ during the 2013-2020 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were Figure 2.12.
-Summary distribution of Pacific mackerel within and seaward of the U.S. EEZ during the 1999-2012 period.
-Probability distribution was computed using Generalized Additive Mixed Model (GAMM) models and provided by B. A. Muhling, using similar data and parameters as in Figure 2.13.
-Summary distribution of Pacific mackerel within and seaward of U.S. EEZ during the 2013-2020 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published Figure 2.14.
-Proposed market squid EFH based on distribution probability greater than 5.8 percent Figure 2.15.
-Summary distribution of market squid within and seaward of the U.S. EEZ during the 1999-2012 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published Figure 2.16.
-Summary distribution of market squid within and seaward of U.S. EEZ during the 2013-2020 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published Figure 3.1.
-Bottom trawl and bottom contact closures in the U.S. West Coast EEZ described in Pacific Coast Groundfish regulations as of 2023 (50 CFR Part 660 Subpart C)......68 Figure 3.2.
-Bottom trawl and bottom contact closures in the SCB described in Pacific Coast
+Figure 2.7.
+Spatial distribution of sea surface temperature (°C) in summer (July-September) during the 2013-2020 period, within and beyond the U.S. EEZ.
+Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) Figure 2.8.
+Summary distribution of northern anchovy within the U.S. EEZ during the 1999-2012 period.
+Probability distribution was computed using generalized additive models (GAM) and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) and in Fennie et al (2022) Figure 2.9.
+Summary distribution of northern anchovy within the U.S. EEZ during the 2013-2020 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) and in Fennie et al (2022) Figure 2.10.
+Summary distribution of Pacific sardine within the U.S. EEZ during the 1999-2012 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) Figure 2.12.
+Summary distribution of Pacific mackerel within the U.S. EEZ during the 1999-2012 period.
+Probability distribution was computed using Generalized Additive Model (GAM) models and provided by B. A. Muhling, using similar data and parameters as in Muhling et al. (2020).
+37 Figure 2.13.
+Summary distribution of Pacific mackerel within U.S. EEZ during the 2013-2020 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) Figure 2.14.
+Proposed market squid EFH based on distribution probability greater than 5.8 percent during the 2013-2020 period (based on Muhling et al 2020) Figure 2.15.
+Summary distribution of market squid within the U.S. EEZ during the 1999-2012 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) Figure 2.16.
+Summary distribution of market squid within the U.S. EEZ during the 2013-2020 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) Figure 2.17.
+Proposed geographic extent of EFH for E. pacifica Figure 2.18.
+Geographic extent of EFH for T. spinifera Figure 2.19.
+Geographic extent of EFH for the other krill.
+64 Figure 3.1.
+Bottom trawl and bottom contact closures in the U.S. West Coast EEZ described in Pacific Coast Groundfish regulations as of 2023 (50 CFR Part 660 Subpart C) Figure 3.2.
+Bottom trawl and bottom contact closures in the SCB described in Pacific Coast Groundfish regulations as of 2023 (50 CFR Part 660 Subpart C)